You know the kind of photographer...

 I loved everything about it: the shiny silver buttons and knobs, the smell of the film cartridge, the feel of the Nikon letters carved out in the body, the clicking sound when you pressed the shutter.
 I took it to college, and it was the camera I used for my first film photography course.

-Being able to use my grandfather’s ‘83 Nikon camera to carry on what he enjoyed doing means connecting to my past and to my clients.
+Being able to use my grandfather’s old Nikon camera to carry on what he enjoyed doing means connecting to my past and to my clients.

 I never counted the exact amount of hours, but I know that many of my weekends in undergrad were spent in the dark room, developing picture after picture while listening to the alternative rock station.
 Smelling those chemicals was not something I had to get used to over time.
 I craved them even after I went back to my dorm.

-My family started to notice my new love for this art, and they have been encouraging me ever since.
+My family noticed my new love for this art, and they have been encouraging me ever since.
 To this day, I have both my grandfather and great-grandfather’s cameras sitting on my desk.
 I love knowing that I have taken their same passion and continued to make it an important part of my life.

 Can we just talk for a quick sec

 about how I am such a history nerd and classic movie buff?